Configuration Guide

 Once your site is set up, you can begin configuring it.
 Site configuration in DevResults requires defining four characteristics which will be associated with all data you enter:

-We go into this in-depth in our article on Data Structures to help you understand how these pieces of information are critical to configuring your DevResults site.
+We go into this in-depth in our article on our data model to help you understand how these pieces of information are critical to configuring your DevResults site.

-The Activity is at the central organizing feature of DevResults, and each Activity is associated with who, what, when, and where.
-An activity might be an award, grant, sub-partner, internal team, or any entity responsible for producing indicator results.
-An activity is a combination of the organization managing the work, the list of indicators to be reported, the places where indicators are reported, and the reporting periods when indicators are reported.
+The project is at the central organizing feature of DevResults, and each project is associated with who, what, when, and where.
+A project might be an award, grant, sub-partner, internal team, or any entity responsible for producing indicator results.
+A project is a combination of the organization managing the work, the list of indicators to be reported, the places where indicators are reported, and the reporting periods when indicators are reported.

-Learn more about Activities and Organizations before you dive into adding, editing, and configuring Activities.
+Learn more about Projects and Organizations before you dive into adding, editing, and configuring Projects.

-As you set up each activity, you'll notice that it brings together each of the necessary elements needed to enter data into DevResults.
+As you set up each project, you'll notice that it brings together each of the necessary elements needed to enter data into DevResults.

 Back to top